GuyAfik/AiTranscript/README.md

 ### Step-by-Step Guide

 1. **Configure Settings** (in sidebar):
-   - Select AI provider (OpenAI or Gemini)
+   - Select AI provider (Local LLM or OpenAI)
    - Choose your model
-   - Enter your API key
+   - Enter your API key (only for OpenAI)
    - Select processing mode (Summarize or Refine)
    - Configure mode-specific options